N5GEH/n5geh.platform/README.md

         username: admin
         passwort: admin

 After logging in, visit: http://"yourIP":3001/datasources to connect to your database and select the type PostgreSQL.
 Replace "yourIP" with the IP address of your VM or "localhost" if you use WSL.
+If you use a swarm you can use either (accessible) IP of any node in your cluster.
 For further configuration, the following data should be taken over:

         name: CrateDB
         host: crate:5432